-- 3.6 The Board has agreed an extra care housing building specification in order to inform the individual site specific design process being progressed by both RSLs.
-As a result of a joint selection process, the 2 RSLs have appointed the same design team to work up proposals for their respective sites at Todlaw Duns and Langhaugh Galashiels. - 3.7 The SHIP provides a rolling 5 year planning horizon which sets out proposed prioritised affordable housing projects, and is framed by both Guidance and Resource Planning Assumptions provided by Scottish Government.
+- The Board has agreed an extra care housing building specification in order to inform the individual site specific design process being progressed by both RSLs.
+As a result of a joint selection process the two RSLs have appointed the same design team to work up proposals for the sites at Langhaugh Galashiels and Todlaw Duns. - 3.7 The SHIP provides a rolling 5 year planning horizon which sets out proposed prioritised affordable housing projects, and is framed by both Guidance and Resource Planning Assumptions provided by Scottish Government.
 The SHIP is currently required to be revised, updated and submitted to Scottish Ministers annually.
-The proposed extra care housing developments have been identified in the Council's SHIP submissions, and Scottish Government More Homes Division officials are aware and supportive of the Council's strategic housing intentions, and have allocated £1.5m grant funding in 2018/19 to assist the delivery of Trust Housing Association's proposed development at Todlaw Duns.
-Once the project is legally committed, the balance of additional grant will be allocated in 2019/20 to suit spend profiling requirements. - 3.8 Trust Housing Association has secured Planning Consent for 49 houses and flats and associated communal facilities on the Todlaw site.
-The Council is in the process of selling the site to the Association.
-Trust has carried out a traditional tendering exercise and recently received tender proposals are currently being checked.
-Trust is understood to have secured enhanced grant contribution of around 6% from Scottish Government More Homes Division.
-In the meantime the current probable costs financial modelling exercise for the Todlaw site estimates total project costs of £8,190,938.
-Anticipated funding contributions are as follows Scottish Government housing grant £3,393,936, Trust Housing Association private borrowing £3,061,765, and Scottish Borders Council £1,735,237.
-Figures require to be finalised subject to tender checking and grant offer from Scottish Government.
+The proposed extra care housing developments have been identified in the Council's SHIP submissions. - 3.8 Scottish Government More Homes Division officials are aware and supportive of the Council's strategic housing intentions, and have allocated £2.04m grant funding in 2018-19 to assist the delivery of the Eildon Housing Association project at Langhaugh Galashiels.
+Once the project is legally committed, the balance of required additional grant will be allocated by Scottish Government to suit project spend profiling in 2019-20. - 3.9 Eildon Housing Association owns the Langhaugh site, and has lodged a Planning Application for 39 flats and associated communal facilities, which is being considered by the Council's Development Management Team.
+In an innovative partnership approach, Eildon has signed a development agreement with Harts/Crudens Group in order to package the development of a number of sites. - 3.10 However, as expected the probable costs exercise has identified a funding gap.
+This can be explained since in part the Extra Care Board specification contains a number of elements which are non-housing elements and therefore not grant eligible due to the fact they do not constitute housing provision eg Lounge/dining room; Commercial kitchen/kitchen stores; Commercial kitchen fitting out/laundry/reception desk; Managers office/general office; Staff rooms; Entrance areas/waiting area/hairdressing/quiet/games area, and where probable costs are in excess of what is financially viable through the affordable housing financial modelling.
+Officers have already began an ongoing review of the specification to ensure that best value is achieved in line with Members decision of 21st August in relation to gap funding the extra care in Duns. - 3.11 It is also anticipated that additional costs will be incurred due to works being done to satisfy Scottish Environmental Protection Agency requirements, as well as unforeseen costs to rid the site of asbestos that was not apparent at the time the site was acquired.
+These require to be agreed prior to Planning Consent being granted. - 3.12 Eildon has been successful in negotiating a significant enhanced grant contribution from Scottish Government More Homes Division, subject to a Technical Assessment.
+In the meantime, the probable costs financial modelling exercise indicates a potential funding gap of £1.319m.
+Total project costs are currently estimated to be £7.642m with anticipated funding contributions as follows: Scottish Government housing grant £2.566m, Eildon Housing Association private borrowing £3.276m (the funding gap of £1.319m included ) and Scottish Borders Council £1.8m.